curl/curl/docs/libcurl/curl_global_cleanup.md

 recommend you do not run libcurl from any module that may be unloaded dynamically.
 This behavior may be addressed in the future.

+libcurl may not be able to fully clean up after multi-threaded OpenSSL depending on how OpenSSL was built and loaded as a library.
+It is possible in some rare circumstances a memory leak could occur unless you implement your own OpenSSL thread cleanup.
+Refer to libcurl-thread(3).

 # EXAMPLE

 ~~~c